etal/cnvkit/doc/fileformats.rst

   CNVkit which sample is which using the `-i` and `-n` options in each command.

 Target and antitarget bin-level coverages (.cnn)
 ------------------------------------------------

-Coverage of binned regions is saved in a tabular format similar to BED but with additional columns.
-Each row in the file indicates an on-target or off-target (antitarget, background) bin.
+CNVkit saves its information in a tabular format similar to BED, but with additional columns.
+Each row in the file indicates an on-target or off-target (a.k.a. "antitarget" or "background") bin.
 Genomic coordinates are 0-indexed, like BED.

-Column names are shown as the first line of the file:
+Column names are shown as the first line of the file.

+In the output of the :ref:`coverage` command, the columns are:

 * Chromosome or reference sequence name (``chromosome``)
 * Start position (``start``)
 * End position (``end``)
 * Gene name (``gene``)
 * Log2 mean coverage depth (``log2``)
+* Absolute-scale mean coverage depth (``depth``)

 Essentially the same tabular file format is used for coverages (.cnn), ratios (.cnr) and segments (.cns) emitted by CNVkit.